-The DataSet Mask reads data from a CSV file that is to be used as replacement data for sensitive data.
+The DataSet Mask uses a DataSet definition to read data from a CSV file that is to be used for masking sensitive data.

 If the DataSet Mask is configured as deterministic then the 'Non-Deterministic parameters' section shall be disabled (as shown above).

 You can set the determinism in the 'Determinism' tab: